Polska Grupa Zbrojeniowa

-The Polska Grupa Zbrojeniowa or PGZ SA (English: Polish Armaments Group) is a holding company established by the Polish government in 2013 to unite Polish state owned defence industry companies.
+The Polska Grupa Zbrojeniowa (lit.
+'Polish Armaments Group') or PGZ SA is a holding company established by the Polish government in 2013 to unite Polish state-owned defence industry companies.
 Headquartered in Radom, the group is Poland's largest and one of Europe's major arms manufacturers comprising over 50 subsidiaries.

-In 2023, PGZ was ranked 64th on the list of 100 largest arms companies in the world in terms of revenue, published by SIPRI.
+In 2024, PGZ was ranked 51st on the list of 100 largest arms companies in the world in terms of revenue, published by SIPRI.

 History

 The conglomerate was founded in 2013.
 In 2015, the process of consolidation of the Polish state-owned arms manufacturers was completed when eight companies previously controlled by Polski Holding Obronny were acquired by the PGZ SA.

 In 2024, PGZ SA signed a PLN11 billion (US$2.7 billion) contract with Poland's Ministry of National Defence to produce 300,000 155 mm artillery shells.

+In July 2025, PGZ received an investment of €565 million from the state-owned Capital Investment Fund (FIK) to increase Polish ammunition production.
+Three new factories are to be built for this purpose, which will make Poland a center of European NATO arms production.

 Structure

 The Group comprises over 50 companies and holds shares in 32 others active in defense, shipbuilding, new technologies industries.

 Lead companies are divided into five domains: land, weapons & ammunition, C4ISR, air and naval.